backstage/backstage/docs/features/kubernetes/troubleshooting.md

 ```

-Kubernetes will not be showing anything when catalog info annotations is not
+The Kubernetes tab will not show anything when the catalog info annotation does not
-match with k8s related yaml label (service.yaml, deployment.yaml, etc).
-We
+match the related Kubernetes resource.
+We recommend you add the following labels to
-recommend you for adding two labels and using label selector annotations:
+your resources and use the label selector annotation as follows:

 `backstage: <selector>` and `backstage.io/kubernetes-id: <entity-service-name>`.